Alleys & Ruins no. 138, New York, New York (2011, Brooklyn, NY, 9pm)

 NYC today is such an incredibly safe city, so shooting Alley 138 was quite peaceful (if I don't count the fear of being caught by the cops!).

 But Brooklyn’s Greenpoint was once where the wild things were: the waterfront from the 70s-90s became a playground for punks, squatters, thugs and violent street gangs.
 In 1998, while shooting my Alleys & Ruins in Williamsburg, I ran into a street gang that scared the crap out of me.
 It was not a place to be.
 The waterfront had once been a thriving and essential part of the city but those days were history.

 Ages before that, the area was populated by shipyards and sugar refineries.
-In 1845, David Provost, a scion of one of the five ancestral families that farmed Greenpoint, built the first pier at the foot of Freeman Street.
+In 1845, the first pier at the foot of Freeman Street appeared.
 By the 1850s, 12 shipyards lined the East River shore, building wooden clipper ships.
 And things were good for decades.

 Corruption and theft by organized crime - the mob - became so prevalent that it drove local shipping out of the area.
 By the late 1970’s, the docks were mostly idle and many had become unsafe as the wood in the piers was degraded and eaten by crustaceans.
 Although the docks were abandoned by industry, they were still used by locals - in the daytime only! - who exploited them to fish, sun themselves or even as lovers lanes.

 I look at the structures in my photograph, and can't help think of the rich vibrant history that preceded me standing there with my camera.
 Its a recurring thought whenever I'm looking at an abandoned location, or even a bend piece of metal.
 History is all around us!
 Even if most of it will forever be unknown.